-While the ESG Rating model and analysis process encompasses in-depth analysis of industry-specific data and Key Issues, our ratings methodology has also been designed to accommodate large variations in norms of disclosure, including low to almost no ESG disclosure among companies that are smaller in market capitalization, operate in less environmentally intensive industries, and/or in regions newly aware of ESG Key Issues, without overly penalizing lack of disclosure.
+While the ESG Rating model and analysis process encompasses in-depth analysis of industryspecific data and Key Issues, MSCI ESG Research's ratings methodology has also been designed to accommodate large variations in norms of disclosure, including low to almost no ESG disclosure among companies that are smaller in market capitalization, operate in less environmentally intensive industries, and/or in regions newly aware of ESG Key Issues, without overly penalizing lack of disclosure.

 The structure of the model is such that half of the contribution of Environmental and Social Key Issues to the overall ESG Rating comes from an assessment of a company's Risk Exposure.
-Because company-level inputs required for our assessment of Risk Exposure come from standard financial disclosure, typically, no modification in our model is necessary to accommodate companies with lower ESG disclosure.
+Because company-level inputs required for MSCI ESG Research's assessment of Risk Exposure come from standard financial disclosure, typically, no modification in the model is necessary to accommodate companies with lower ESG disclosure.

-For the Risk Management assessment, where analysis is more reliant on ESGspecific company disclosure, we have identified through testing a set of baseline indicators that meet the dual criteria of being most-often disclosed and most likely to differentiate companies from industry peers on Risk Management capabilities on each Key Issue.
+For the Risk Management assessment, where analysis is more reliant on ESG-specific company disclosure, MSCI ESG Research has identified, through testing, a set of baseline indicators that meet the dual criteria of being most often disclosed and most likely to differentiate companies from industry peers on Risk Management capabilities on each Key Issue.